Planning System

 Focus

 When you're unsure what to work on, look at your active tasks.
-When you need to prioritize, check how tasks connect to objectives.
+When you need to prioritize, check how tasks connect to projects and your Prime Directive.

 Progress Tracking

 Completing tasks shows progress on projects.
-Completing projects shows progress on objectives.
+Completing projects moves you closer to your Prime Directive.
 You always know where you stand.

 Agent Alignment

 Your agent uses this structure to give better advice.
-When you ask "What should I work on?", it can reference your objectives and priorities.
+When you ask "What should I work on?", it can reference your projects and priorities.

 Using the Planning System